MrDev-99/My-Powerbi-Projects/README.md

-This is just a good analysis and sample task carried out using powerbi with few DAX codes to advanced analysis.
+This is just a good analysis and sample task carried out using powerbi with few DAX codes for complex analysis.